OpenPegasus/OpenPegasusDocker/README.md

 Building the OpenPegasus WBEM Server image involves the following steps run within the build container:
-1. Retrieving the OpenPegasus Source code, etc. from github OpenPegasus repository
+1. Retrieving the OpenPegasus source code from github OpenPegasus repository
 2. Building OpenPegasus from this source code.
-   1. Since the build process for OpenPegasus involves setting a number of environment variables that control the build, A set of these variables is defined in pegasus_build_vars.env.
+   1. Since the build process for OpenPegasus involves setting a number of environment variables that control the build, A set of these variables is defined in the file pegasus_build_vars.env which is attached to the build build image when that image is run (--env-file option)
    2. Running tests on the build OpenPegasus code to confirm that the build was executed properly.
    3. Cleaning unwanted components out of the build result to minimize the